agronomic partnership developing products for carbon markets and nutrient management

 - Zeotech products to improve agricultural nutrient management: agricultural pollutant interception, removal, and recycling

 Zeotech’s aim is to leverage the economic benefits of its proprietary mineral processing technology for the sustainable low-cost synthesis of zeolites to develop products that help agronomic systems cope with widespread existing and emerging challenges, including fertiliser resource scarcity and increasingly difficult growing conditions wrought by changing climates.

 Research undertaken by Griffith indicates potential for the surfaces of reactive zeolites to be effective for carbon sequestration, for both organic and inorganic phases.
 Further, the mechanisms underpinning these sequestration processes suggest positive prospects for long-term soil carbon storage.

 The soil product development is supported by promising results achieved during previous agronomic studies undertaken by Griffith, which showed that synthetic zeolites were capable of high nutrient retention, pesticide removal, enhanced moisture retention and decreased soil acidification.

 “PROMISING SOIL CARBON AND NUTRIENT RETENTION TRIAL RESULTS” 9th March 2022

 early agronomic studies deliver promising results

 Griffith University has undertaken a nine-month pilot trial (completed July 2021), which has revealed that there is considerable potential to develop Zeotech products that offer solutions for large-scale agricultural challenges.
-The results provide confidence in the utilisation of synthetic zeolites to develop an economically compelling fertiliser delivery platform, which offers multiple adjunct benefits including the potential for CO2 sequestration, as well as the application of synthetic zeolites as an agricultural pollutant treatment.
+The results provide confidence in the utilisation of manufactured zeolites to develop an economically compelling fertiliser delivery platform, which offers multiple adjunct benefits including the potential for CO2 sequestration, as well as the application of manufactured zeolites as an agricultural pollutant treatment.